Home » Geography » Avalanches

 Types of Avalanches

-• Slab avalanches made of tightly packed snow, triggered by a collapse of an underlying weak snow layer.
+• Slab avalanches are made of tightly packed snow, triggered by a collapse of an underlying weak snow layer.

 • Sluff avalanches occur when the weak layer of a snowpack is on the top (Sluffs are less dangerous than slab avalanches).